matthewbaggett/factorio/README.md

 # Docker-Factorio-Bobs-and-Angels
-Dockerfile for a Factorio server with Bobs + Angels mods
+Dockerfile for a Self-updating Factorio

+You can find it in docker hub as `gone/factorio:0.15.32`